UNICEFECAR/USupport-mobile/README.md

 # Before you start

-1. Make sure that Node.js is installed on your system.
+1. Make sure that Node.js and NPM is installed on your system.
    [Download Node.js](https://nodejs.org/en/download/)

 # Setup